Retinol (Vitamin A) is one of the most sought-after ingredients for treating ageing, acneic, and oily skin.

 So, how does it work?

-Balancing treatment: Retinoids bind to DNA in sebocytes and inhibit the build-up of bacteria in clogged pores that lead to acne, blackheads, and breakouts.
+Balancing treatment: Retinoids bind to DNA in sebocytes and inhibit the build-up of bacteria in clogged pores, leading to acne, blackheads, and breakouts.
 Effectively balancing the amount of sebum (oil) pores produce keeps your skin clear from imperfections.

 We have included a synergistic blend of Phospholipids identical to those in your skin as part of this formula.
 They fill the spaces between your skin’s cells like mortar or cement, keeping your barrier functioning effectively as underlying tissues become less reactive.
-The addition of skin-strengthening and repairing Panthenol enhances skin correction, reducing any potential for irritation or redness.
+Adding skin-strengthening and repairing Panthenol enhances skin correction, reducing any potential for irritation or redness.